integration01/cloud-engineers/EXACS-README.md

 In order to access a database in the ExaCS VCN, you need to attach your VCN to the same DRG.
 See the architecture diagram above for a visual.
 This requires that your VCN be in a compatible CIDR range, have a subnet with a route rule to the DRG, and allow egress to the ExaCS VCN.
 Screen shots are below for these configurations.
 Additionally, it is convenient to use a VCN DNS Resolver with a private view, which allows VMs, applications, etc in your VCN to look up the SCAN Name of the database and get the IP addresses for the listener.

 ## Ranges required for ExaCS and your VCN
-These ranges are for the ExaCS VCN, where all databases are created:
+These are the Client Subnet ranges are for the ExaCS VCN, where all databases are created:

-* Ashburn IAD - 172.16.100.0/23
+* Ashburn IAD - 172.16.100.128/25
-* Phoenix PHX - 172.17.100.0/23
+* Phoenix PHX - 172.17.100.128/25

-IMPORTANT: Your VCN should exist somewhere in the *10.0.0.0/8* or *11.0.0.0/8* ranges.
-These are enormous, so please define a MUCH smaller VCN that will route to the DRG.

-## Determining your VCN CIDR
+### Determining your VCN CIDR

 For a CURRENT list of in-use CIDR blocks, please see this link:
 [CIDR Blocks](resources/drg_attachments_latest.md)